What is in this leaflet

 What it looks like

-PROZAC capsules and tablets are available in packs of 28.
+PROZAC capsules are available in packs of 28.

 The capsules are coloured green and off-white and are marked with "Lilly" and "3105".